Changchun: Changchun Economic and Technological Development Zone

 Established in April 1993, the zone enjoys all the preferential policies stipulated for economic and technological development zones of coastal open cities.
 The total area of CETDZ is 112.72 km2, of which 30 km2 has been set aside for development and utilization.

 It is located 5 km from downtown Changchun, 2 km from the freight railway station and 15 km from the Changchun international airport.
 The zone is devoted to developing five leading industries: namely automotive parts and components, photoelectric information, bio-pharmaceutical, fine processing of foods, and new building materials.
 In particular, high-tech and high value added projects account for over 80 percent of total output.
 In 2006 the zone's total fixed assets investment rose to RMB38.4 billion.
 Among the total of 1656 enterprises registered, 179 are foreign-funded.
 The zone also witnessed a total industrial output of RMB 277 billion in 2007.

+Capitalizing on its status as a major grain production base and a regional air-rail hub, Changchun has developed a specialized Aviation Food Industrialization Base.
+The base supplies prepared meals to multiple airlines and researches food science for long-haul flights, representing a niche manufacturing sector.

 Infrastructure

 Changchun is a very compact city, planned by the Japanese with a layout of open avenues and public squares.
 The city is developing its layout in a long-term bid to alleviate pressure on limited land, aid economic development, and absorb a rising population.
 According to a draft plan up until 2020, the downtown area will expand southwards to form a new city center around Changchun World Sculpture Park, Weixing Square and their outskirts, and the new development zone.
+For the north of the city, there is a new development zone called "Changchun New Area", locate near the North Lake Park.